No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 The Roth vs Traditional decision in one sentence

 Traditional wins if your tax bracket today is higher than what you expect in retirement; Roth wins if your bracket today is lower than your expected retirement bracket.
 That's the entire framework.
 Everything else — IRA limits, conversion ladders, the SECURE Act, backdoor strategies — is implementation detail layered on top of that one trade-off.
+The same logic applies to the Roth-vs-Traditional choice inside a 401(k), just with much higher contribution limits.

 This calculator uses the standard side-account methodology to make the comparison fair under real-world IRA contribution caps.
 Both accounts receive the same dollar contribution each year (capped at the IRC § 219 limit).
 The Traditional contributor invests their tax refund in a regular taxable brokerage account — modeled as compounding at the same return with LTCG paid on the gain at exit.
 At retirement: Roth wealth = the Roth balance; Traditional wealth = the after-tax Traditional withdrawal plus the after-tax side account.